kirtichopra/ansible/README.md

 # ansible

-This ansible code contain only on role right now, that is to initialize docker swarm mode and join other node as a worker.
+This ansible code contain only one role right now, that is to initialize docker swarm mode and join other node as a worker.

+This will setup your docker swarm cluster and install [portaier.io](https://portainer.io/) as a continer

-##How to use ??
+###How to use ??

 Edit the hosts file and add your master and worker server's IP's